Skechers GO RUN Razor 3 Hyper Named “Editors’ Choice” by Runner’s World

-Introduced by the Skechers Performance Division late last year, the foundation of the 6.4 oz.
-Skechers GO RUN Razor 3 Hyper is the Hyper Burst midsole, which is made using a “super critical™” foaming process to create spherically-shaped cells in tight format.
+Originally introduced in November 2018, the foundation of the 6.4 oz.
+Skechers GO RUN Razor 3 Hyper is the Hyper Burst midsole, which is made using a “super critical” foaming process to create spherically shaped cells in tight format.
 It is the lightest and most resilient midsole foam that Skechers Performance has offered to date.
 The unique irregular cell structure is unlike most other EVA foams on the market today.

-The style also features a durable, translucent ripstop mesh upper that ensures support and breathability plus strategically-placed rubber on the outsole for durability and traction.
-A seamless upper construction helps enhance comfort while the signature M-Strike technology helps promote a midfoot strike for greater efficiency in every stride.
+The style also features a durable, translucent and lightweight monomesh upper that ensures support and breathability.
+Plus, the seamless upper construction helps enhance comfort while the signature M-Strike technology helps promote a midfoot strike for greater efficiency in every stride.
 It’s a versatile fast trainer or race-day shoe.
-A new Skechers GO RUN Razor 3 Hyper gray and black colorway is set to debut later this month at the Skechers Performance Los Angeles Marathon—where the brand has been title sponsor since 2014.

 The Skechers GO RUN collection for men and women is available at Skechers retail stores and skechers.com as well as select retail partners.

 Based in Manhattan Beach, California, Skechers (NYSE:SKX) designs, develops and markets a diverse range of lifestyle footwear for men, women and children, as well as performance footwear for men and women.
-Skechers footwear is available in the United States and over 170 countries and territories worldwide via department and specialty stores, more than 3,000 Skechers Company-owned and third-party-owned retail stores, and the Company’s e-commerce websites.
-The Company manages its international business through a network of global distributors, joint venture partners in Asia and the Middle East, and wholly-owned subsidiaries in Canada, Japan, India, throughout Europe and Latin America.
+Skechers footwear is available in the United States and over 170 countries and territories worldwide via department and specialty stores, more than 3,550 Skechers Company-owned and third-party-owned retail stores, and the Company’s e-commerce websites.
+The Company manages its international business through a network of global distributors, joint venture partners in Asia, Israel and Mexico, and wholly-owned subsidiaries in Canada, Japan, India, and throughout Europe and Latin America.
 For more information, please visit about.skechers.com and follow us on Facebook, Instagram, and Twitter.

-This announcement contains forward-looking statements that are made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
+Reference in this press release to “Sales” refers to Skechers’ net sales reported under generally accepted accounting principles in the United States.
+This announcement also contains forward-looking statements that are made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements include, without limitation, Skechers’ future domestic and international growth, financial results and operations including expected net sales and earnings, its development of new products, future demand for its products, its planned domestic and international expansion, opening of new stores and additional expenditures, and advertising and marketing initiatives.
 Forward-looking statements can be identified by the use of forward-looking language such as “believe,” “anticipate,” “expect,” “estimate,” “intend,” “plan,” “project,” “will be,” “will continue,” “will result,” “could,” “may,” “might,” or any variations of such words with similar meanings.
 Any such statements are subject to risks and uncertainties that could cause actual results to differ materially from those projected in forward-looking statements.
-Factors that might cause or contribute to such differences include international economic, political and market conditions including the challenging consumer retail markets in the United States; sustaining, managing and forecasting costs and proper inventory levels; losing any significant customers; decreased demand by industry retailers and cancellation of order commitments due to the lack of popularity of particular designs and/or categories of products; maintaining brand image and intense competition among sellers of footwear for consumers, especially in the highly competitive performance footwear market; anticipating, identifying, interpreting or forecasting changes in fashion trends, consumer demand for the products and the various market factors described above; sales levels during the spring, back-to-school and holiday selling seasons; and other factors referenced or incorporated by reference in Skechers’ annual report on Form 10-K for the year ended December 31, 2018.
+Factors that might cause or contribute to such differences include international economic, political and market conditions including the challenging consumer retail markets in the United States; the disruption of business and operations due to the coronavirus; sustaining, managing and forecasting costs and proper inventory levels; losing any significant customers; decreased demand by industry retailers and cancellation of order commitments due to the lack of popularity of particular designs and/or categories of products; maintaining brand image and intense competition among sellers of footwear for consumers, especially in the highly competitive performance footwear market; anticipating, identifying, interpreting or forecasting changes in fashion trends, consumer demand for the products and the various market factors described above; sales levels during the spring, back-to-school and holiday selling seasons; and other factors referenced or incorporated by reference in Skechers’ annual report on Form 10-K for the year ended December 31, 2018, and its quarterly report on Form 10-Q for the three months ended September 30, 2019.
 The risks included here are not exhaustive.
 Skechers operates in a very competitive and rapidly changing environment.
-New risks emerge from time to time and the companies cannot predict all such risk factors, nor can the companies assess the impact of all such risk factors on their respective businesses or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements.
+New risks emerge from time to time and we cannot predict all such risk factors, nor can we assess the impact of all such risk factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements.
 Given these risks and uncertainties, you should not place undue reliance on forward-looking statements as a prediction of actual results.
 Moreover, reported results should not be considered an indication of future performance.